 Your mind is running wild.
 You can’t calm down.
-How can I possibly sit still and meditate?
+How can you possibly sit still and meditate?

 Meditation can be a great way to help make yourself more stress resilient, but did you know it can actually be used to relieve stress in the moment?